Sightseeing in Ikuchi-shima

-First on our list was 耕三寺 Kosanji, a temple in the centre of Setoda.
-I thought that our visit would be short, but we were in for a big surprise.
+First on our list was Kosanji temple 耕三寺 a temple in the centre of Setoda.
+I thought that our visit at the local temple would be short, but we were in for a big surprise.

 Not your Average Japanese Temple

-We should have known that this isn’t your average Japanese temple from the intricate, colourful gate surrounded by lotus flowers, which we had noticed a few days before when sampling the octopus.
+We should have known that Kosanji surely this is not your average Japanese temple from the intricate, colourful gate surrounded by lotus flowers, which we had noticed a few days before when sampling the octopus at a restaurant across the road.

 After his mother’s death he abandoned his career in steel and became a Buddhist monk.
 He used up a large portion of his wealth from 1935 onwards in this thirty-year project to recreate important temples and shrines beside his mother’s summer residence.
 He added his own improvements classic buildings found elsewhere in Japan and he created his vision of a holy place of gratitude to his mother.
 It is, without a doubt, a breathtakingly beautiful example of what we would call kitsch.